networknt/light-doc/content/service/messaging/kafka/installation.md

 ### Install Test2 and Test3

 Follow the same steps above to get test2 and test3 installed.
-Remember that certain variables need to be changed per host basis.
+Remember that certain variables need to be changed per-host basis.

 ### Test Kafka